damianooldoni/b3cubes-sql-examples/docs/cubes_checklist.md

 - The checklist matches 100% to a mix of accepted and synonym species, accepted genera and families, accepted and synonym subspecies, forms, varieties.
 I don't think you will encounter something more complex than this.
 Example: [Global Register of Introduced and Invasive Species - Belgium](https://www.gbif.org/dataset/6d9e952f-948c-4483-9807-575348147c7e).

-In the next examples we also:
+In the next examples we will always:
-- Group by year (no year and month)
+- Group by year
 - Randomize the point using the coordinateUncertaintyInMeters, defaulting to 1000m, as shown in GBIF cube example
 - Apply a sampling bias expression at class level (`class` and `classKey` as partitions)
-- Do a cube for Europe
+- Do a cube for continent Europe
 - Apply a basic filter to exclude unverified occurrences and occurrences with coordinates issues

 ###  Example 1: Digital Catalogue of Biodiversity of Poland — Insecta: Strepsiptera